1791 slave rebellion: Rebellion

-Aftermath
+Aftermath and reactions

 The aftermath of the 1791 Haitian slave rebellion was decisive, resulting in the abolition of slavery in Saint-Domingue by 1793 and paving the way for Haiti's independence from France in 1804.
 This was the first successful formation of a nation led by former slaves.
 The insurrection significantly interrupted the colony's plantation economy, causing long-term economic problems.
 Socially, it led to a dramatic transfer of power from white elites to black and mixed-race Haitians, changing Haiti's future governance and socioeconomic structure.
 Internationally, Haiti's revolution encouraged other oppressed people, but it also sparked concern among countries with slave-holding economies.